Benjamin Abeles: Early life and education

-Born in Vienna in 1925, Abeles lived in Czechoslovakia from 1934.
+Born in Vienna in 1925 as Bedrich Abeles, to an Ashkenazi Jewish family.
+His mother Selma was of Austrian Jewish origins.
+Abele's father, Ernst, came from a well-to-do Czech Jewish family.
+Abeles lived in Czechoslovakia from 1934.
 In July 1939, aged 14, he was one of hundreds of Jewish children brought from Prague to London through the efforts of British humanitarian Nicholas Winton, an example of the various Kindertransport missions that saved many such children from the impending dangers of World War II and the Holocaust.
 His parents and older sister were later deported and murdered by the Nazis.
 At age 15, he worked as a waiter and took correspondence courses in English, mathematics, physics and chemistry.
 When he was 18, Abeles served as a mechanic in the war as part of No. 311 Squadron RAF.
 He then returned to Czechoslovakia after the war and studied at Charles University in Prague and Czech Technical University in Prague, before moving to Israel in 1949 to study for his physics doctorate in Jerusalem.
 His thesis, published in 1955, was titled 'The Galvanomagnetic Effects in Bismuth and Bi–Sn Alloys'.